 And their families, they go about life because that`s how life works.

 And no one knows unless they take the time to see that hug, or that flinch, or that longing.

-And while our country and our politics and our loudest voices have turned foreign policy, defence strategy and veterans services into points to be argued over safe cups of tea in the confines of our homes and coffee shops and roundtables, the truth remains.
+And while our country and our politics and our loudest voices have turned foreign policy, defense strategy and veterans services into points to be argued over safe cups of tea in the confines of our homes and coffee shops and round tables, the truth remains.

 This is just Afghanistan.